cloudfoundry-attic/stac2/README.md

 The stac2 app is bound to the stac2-redis redis service-instance as well as the stac2-mongo mongodb service-instance.

 ## nabv
-TODO: ADD LINKS

-The nabv application is the main work horse of the system for executing VMC style commands (a.k.a., Cloud Controller API calls).
+The [nabv](https://github.com/cloudfoundry/stac2/tree/master/nabv) application is the main work horse of the system for executing VMC style commands (a.k.a., Cloud Controller API calls).
 Note: The nab* prefix came from an earlier project around auto-scaling where what I needed was an apache bench like app that I could drive programatically.
 I built a node.JS app called nab (network ab) and this prefix stuck as I morphed the code into two components...

 The nabv app is a ruby/sinatra app that makes heavy use of the cfoundry gem/object model to make synchronous calls into cloud foundry.
 It's because of the synchronous nature of cfoundry that this app